 Will Invisalign be painful?

 Most people experience temporary, minor discomfort at the beginning of each new stage of treatment.
-This short term effect is normal and is typically described as a feeling of pressure.
+This short-term effect is normal and has been described as a feeling of pressure.
 If you are concerned, you can always contact your National Dental Care team for advice.
 We are happy to answer any questions you have.

 Like all orthodontic treatments, aligners may temporarily affect the speech of some people, and you may have a slight lisp for a day or two.
 However, as your tongue gets used to having aligners in your mouth, any lisp or minor speech impediment caused by the aligners should disappear.